wutka/nuxmv-puzzle-solvers/README.md

 with a triangle with 15 holes and golf tees in 14 holes.
 You pick a tee that can jump over an adjacent tee into an empty spot on the other side, and remove the jumped-over tee, and repeat this until there is exactly one tee left.

+## konigsberg.smv

+The `konigsberg.smv` confirms what Leonard Euler proved in 1736, that it was not possible to devise a walk around Königsberg that crossed each of its seven bridges exactly once.
+Of course, the nuXmv solution is not using the same method that Euler did.